 403(b) contribution limits

 Catch-up contributions Almost all retirement accounts allow you to sock away a little extra once you reach age 50.
-For employer-sponsored retirement plans, like 401(k)s and 403(b)s, this typically works out to be $7,500 extra per year for both 2023 and 2024.
+For employer-sponsored retirement plans in 2024, like 401(k)s and 403(b)s, those over age 50 are eligible to contribute an additional $7,500 extra.
+In 2025, those between 60 and 63 are eligible to contribute up to $11,250 as a catch-up contribution, and those 50 to 59 or 64 or older are eligible to contribute up to $7,500 as a catch-up contribution.
 403(b)s, however, can give your contribution limit an extra oomph if you've been at the same employer offering the 403(b) plan for at least 15 years, regardless of your age, provided the plan documents allow for it.

 If you meet that requirement, you may be able to save up to an extra $15,000 (in up to $3,000 installments over different years).
 The exact amount you can contribute in additional catch-up contributions each year may be reduced based on your previous contributions to plans with your employer.
 For example, if you have worked for your employer for 15 years but contributed $75,000 or more over that period to retirement plans with that employer, you would not be able to make additional contributions using this provision.